Deploying GLM-OCR as a Serverless GPU API on Modal

 )

-You can keep thinking in normal Python functions and classes, but still end up with a public serverless GPU service.
+You still write normal Python functions and classes, but end up with a public serverless GPU service.

-Modal is a good fit for bursty workloads like PDF processing that do not need to sit online 24/7.
+Modal suits bursty workloads like PDF processing that do not need to sit online all day.

 In this setup I am using:

-• a persisted Hugging Face cache so model weights do not need to be pulled every time
+L40SGPU worker - a persisted Hugging Face cache so the model weights do not need to be pulled every time

-• scale-to-zero after about 1 minute of inactivity
+- scale-to-zero after about a minute of inactivity

-That gives you a proper hosted OCR API without having to manage a VM, container orchestration, or a permanently warm GPU.
+That gives you a proper hosted OCR API without managing a VM, Kubernetes, or a permanently warm GPU.

 Observed performance

-The important bit is real-world behaviour, not just model-card benchmarks.
+The useful bit is end-to-end behaviour, not just model-card numbers.

 In my quick tests with a 4-page PDF:

-That is obviously much slower than raw model benchmark figures, but that is the nature of end-to-end API timings.
-You are measuring model inference. as well as request handling, PDF rasterisation, image preparation, OCR, and Markdown assembly.
+That is slower than raw model benchmark figures, but those are measuring something different.
+Here you are timing the whole request path: request handling, PDF rasterisation, image preparation, OCR, and Markdown assembly, plus cold start where relevant.

 You can do this for almost free

-This repo uses an L40S, which is currently priced at $0.000542/sec, or about $1.95/hour.
+This repo uses an L40S, currently priced at $0.000542/sec, or about $1.95/hour.
 That works out to roughly 15.4 hours of GPU runtime per month before you pay anything beyond the included credit.

-You can deploy a real OCR API backed by a proper GPU, keep the code small, and experiment with it without the cost becoming a project in itself.
+So you can deploy a real OCR API backed by a proper GPU, keep the codebase small, and experiment without the cost becoming its own project.

 Cover photo by Brett Jordan on Unsplash